wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_call_invocations.md

 **Verification of CALL Request IDs**

-When sending a CALL that continues a progressive call invocation, its request ID is the same as the CALL that initiated the progressive call invocation.
+When sending a CALL that continues a progressive call, its request ID is the same as the CALL that initiated the progressive call invocation.
 Therefore, when progressive call invocations are enabled, request IDs from CALL messages may not appear sequential.
 For example:

 1. `[CALL, 1, {"progress":true}, "foo"]`
 2. `[CALL, 2, {}, "bar"]`